California State Route 72: Route description

+Subdivision (a) of section 372 also states that Route 72 will be deleted from the state highway system upon completed construction of Route 90, also known as the Slauson Freeway, from Route 5 to Route 39, but Caltrans has abandoned all plans to finish the freeway.
+Subdivision (b) states that the relinquished former northwestern segment of Route 72 through Montebello and Pico Rivera is no longer officially part of the state highway system, but those cities must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 72".
+Subdivision (c) also permit the state to also relinquish the portion of Route 72 located in Whittier and unincorporated Los Angeles County.

-Route 72 officially begins at State Route 19 in Pico Rivera, but the portion between State Route 19 and Interstate 605 is not maintained by Caltrans.
-Caltrans maintenance of the highway begins at the junction of I-605 in Whittier.
-The route follows Whittier Boulevard for its entire length, heading southeast through Whittier as a four-lane arterial street.
-SR 72 crosses with Los Angeles County Route N8 at Colima Road and ends at the intersection of SR-39 (Beach Boulevard) in La Habra.
+The relinquishment in Whittier and unincorporated Los Angeles County was approved in 2025.
+Prior to, Route 72 officially began at the junction of I-605 in Whittier.
+The route followed Whittier Boulevard for its entire length, heading southeast through Whittier as a four-lane arterial street.
+SR 72 crossed with Los Angeles County Route N8 at Colima Road and ended at the intersection of SR 39 (Beach Boulevard) in La Habra.
 Whittier Boulevard is a major commercial corridor in Whittier, though it does not go through the city center, which is north of the highway.
+Now with the 2025 relinquishment, Route 72 officially consists of two short segments along Whittier Boulevard: between SR 39 and Valley Home Avenue, and Lockheed Avenue and I-605.